-You may have heard of the Terrible Twos, but here at FamilyApp, we think the toddler years are some of the most fun: playing, imagining and learning in new ways!
-We spoke with Amy Mabry about some of the most essential educational toys and activities for 2-year-olds.
+You may have heard of the Terrible Twos, but here at FamilyApp, we think the toddler years are some of the most fun: playing, imagining, and learning in new ways!
+We spoke with toy expert Amy Mabry about some of the most essential educational toys and activities for 2-year-olds.

-Amy Mabry is a child development specialist and Skip and Play co-founder.
+Amy Mabry is a child development specialist and Skip and Play co-founder, and she knows all about quality baby and toddler toys.
 Read below for her favorites from baking to animals to trucks and blocks and more.
 Whether you are searching for the perfect toddler gift or just want to shake things up at playtime, you’ll love learning from our expert guest!

 Amy, thanks for chatting with us!
 First things first: 2 is a fun age!
 What’s going on in a 2-year-old’s mind at this stage in their development?